JackieNonSense/LaserFocus999/yolov8s/README.md

       └─ test/
          ├─ images/
          └─ labels/

+Place the AgroPest-12 dataset in this structure:
 Your data.yaml should look like this:

-yaml
-复制代码
 train: ../data/AgroPest-12/train/images
 val:   ../data/AgroPest-12/valid/images
 test:  ../data/AgroPest-12/test/images